 REQUIRED TEXTS:

-Many of the course readings are available in electronic form on Blackboard.
+Many of the course readings are available in electronic form on Brightspace.
 In addition, the following books must be purchased.
 (I have included hyperlinks, but you may purchase the books from your preferred vendor.
 Please make every attempt to buy the specific edition I’ve assigned.)

 - Michael Levy, Political Thought in America, Waveland